 For your content area, you need to keep the width between 500-600px, depending on your font size.

-Your “content area” (the area where people read, or right here where you are reading now) needs to be totally white or at least a very light color with very dark text, don’t be afraid to go #FFFFF / #00000 (pure black text on a pure white background).
+Your “content area” needs to be totally white or at least a very light color with very dark text, don’t be afraid to go #FFFFF / #00000 (pure black text on a pure white background).

-Font size needs to be 14-16, that is the web standard font these days and is much closer to reading a book or offline publication, so you should match your font to these sizes.
+Font size needs to be 14-16, that is the web standard font these days and is much closer to reading a book or offline publication.

 These are the fonts I would recommend (14pt or higher for all):